OSGeo/OSGeoLive-doc/en/quickstart/ossim_quickstart.rst

   mouse button pans; dragging the middle mouse button rolls; and dragging the right mouse button zooms in and out.

+* Try loading the supplied North Carolina LANDSAT image from ``/home/user/data/north_carolina/rast_geotiff/lsat7_2002_10.tif``.
+  Again, double click on it's name from the Layer tree panel to zoom over to it.

 * If you get lost, double clicking on the Blue Marble image in the Layer tree will zoom back out to a view of the whole planet, resetting the view.